Lucy Beaumont (comedian): Career

 Beaumont was team captain for the University of Hull team on BBC Two's 2019 Christmas University Challenge.
 Although they won their first round, the score was insufficient to advance to the semi-finals.
 Beaumont also made her first appearance on 8 Out of 10 Cats Does Countdown alongside her husband Jon Richardson, Sean Lock and Bob Mortimer for the 2019 Christmas special.

-A comedy series, Meet the Richardsons, written by Beaumont and Tim Reid was broadcast on Dave from February 2020; it is a documentary-style sitcom with Beaumont and Richardson playing exaggerated versions of themselves.
+A comedy series, Meet the Richardsons, written by Beaumont and Tim Reid, was broadcast on Dave from February 2020; it is a documentary-style sitcom with Beaumont and Richardson playing exaggerated versions of themselves.
 A two-part Christmas Special aired from 9 December 2020 and a second series followed in April 2021.
 The third series began broadcasting in March 2022, with the fourth series airing from 6 April 2023.
 A fifth series began broadcasting in April 2024 at a time when it was later revealed Lucy and Jon had separated.

 In 2021, Channel 4 commissioned a comedy series called Hullraisers from Beaumont, co-written with Anne-Marie O'Connor and Caroline Moran.
 Beaumont also released her first book Drinking Custard: Diary of a Confused Mum, which details her struggles with her pregnancy and motherhood.

 In 2022, Beaumont appeared in an episode of the revival series of The Weakest Link, hosted by Romesh Ranganathan.
 She was voted out in round 3.

 Beaumont was a contestant in the 16th series of Taskmaster, broadcast September–November 2023.
 She was placed last.
 Den of Geeks Louisa Mellor praised her as consistently funny and interesting for her "child-like joy" during tasks and strange anecdotes from her childhood.

 In 2024, Beaumont told a story on the panel show Would I Lie to You? (and later on episode 237 of the comedy podcast Off Menu with Ed Gamble and James Acaster) about pretending to have type 1 diabetes to get food on a plane.
 The diabetes research charity JDRF condemned the show's use of the story for humour.

 Since 2024, Beaumont has co-hosted the Lucy & Sam's Perfect Brains podcast with Sam Campbell.

-In May 2025, Beaumont was announced as a contestant on the upcoming first series of The Celebrity Traitors.
+In May 2025, Beaumont was announced as a contestant on the first series of The Celebrity Traitors.
+Beaumont was selected as a 'Faithful' but was eventually 'murdered' face to face in the seventh episode.